Epidemic model on a network: analysis and applications to COVID-19: A simple example

 We first consider that the diffusion and the nonlinear terms have similar orders of magnitude.
 We will address the case of weak diffusion in the next section.

 When the diffusion is large, one should consider the epidemic on the network as a whole and use the topology of the network to reduce the strength of the outbreak.
-From the amplitude equations (\ref{gkt}), one can devise a strategy of vaccination.
-By this we mean choosing $S_j=0$ at some well chosen indices $j$ so that the maximal eigenvalue of $A$ from the epidemic criterion is minimum.
-Another public policy is isolation which consists in reducing $\alpha_j$ so that again the maximal eigenvalue of $A$ is minimum.
-Vaccination is usually implemented a priori, see for example the case of flu shots.
-Isolation, on the other hand is a measure implemented when the epidemic is present.
-Both vaccination and isolation act similarly on the matrix $A$, we will therefore refer to vaccination only.
+From the amplitude equations (\ref{gkt}), one can devise a strategy of isolation.
+By this we mean reducing $\beta$ so that the maximal eigenvalue of $M$ is minimum.